Our End-of-Year Campaign is happening NOW - Support VC 💙

 —Joss Fong

-I mean, I fully believe it will and it's so very, very scary, but it has to work — we have to figure out how to make this work.
+I fully believe it will and it's so very scary, but it has to work — we have to figure out how to make this work.
 I'm so grateful that there are people like you trying to build models that can work for it.
 Because as a creator myself, like I am sitting on the fence and I'm trying to figure out how, what, and just to hear like, ‘Oh, you do something that you can do for a year and not expect to make money on it,’ is very helpful advice.

 ADAM: It's advice we've gotten from a lot of people that we've talked to.
 I mean, when we started out we talked to a lot of different YouTubers about their experiences.
 And it was pretty consistently communicated that….
 Yeah, like, don't expect anything for the first couple of years.
 Of course, like every time we publish a video – like, I really loved this last video that Joss made and that was like, ‘This is going to be the one!’
 But of course, it's just, it is a slow slog.